-How does the body knows when ankle is going out of this ‘zone' lies in a muscle spindle where the muscle attaches to the tendon (which in turn attaches to bone).
+How does the body knows when ankle is going out of this ‘zone’?
+It lies in a muscle spindle where the muscle attaches to the tendon (which in turn attaches to bone).
 This muscle spindle is extremely sensitive to stretch.
 When stimulated, it fires the motor neurons that are attached to the same muscle to contract.
-This reaction is very quick as it takes a much shorter route of going up the spinal cord and back, without going up to the brain for processing; hence the automatic nature of the reflex.
+This reaction is very quick, as it takes a much shorter route of going up the spinal cord and back, without going up to the brain for processing; hence the automatic nature of the reflex.

-Injury can reduce the effectiveness of an athlete’s proprioception, something that the athlete and coach may not be fully aware of even when rehabilitation seems complete.
+Injury can reduce the effectiveness of an athlete’s proprioception.
+This is something that the athlete and coach may not be fully aware of even when rehabilitation seems complete.
 A team from the University of Pittsburgh looked at the role of the sensorimotor system as it relates to functional stability, joint injury and muscle fatigue of the shoulder and the restoration of functional stability after shoulder injury (1).
 They noted that to fully restore shoulder stability, deficits in mechanical stability, proprioception and neuromuscular control are needed.

 - Journal of Athletic Training 2000; 35(3):351-363